Lyall/MGSHDFix/README.md

 ### MGS2

-- Some screen effects are scaled incorrectly.
+- Some text is not scaled correctly.
 - HUD is not scaled to 16:9.

 ## Screenshots